 Only Suffolk students with distinctly superior records and LSAT scores can expect to qualify for early admission and combined degrees.
-Students interested in applying to the Six-Year Program should be planning their academic program accordingly beginning freshmen year or as soon as possible thereafter.
+Students interested in applying to the Six-Year Program should be planning their academic programs accordingly beginning freshmen year or as soon as possible thereafter.

 Students in a number of majors can apply for the Six-Year Bachelor's/Law Degree:

 Undergraduates who seek early admission to Suffolk University Law School must complete the following to have their application considered:

 - Declare their interest to the CAS Academic Dean's Office as early as the start of the freshman year

 - Complete a minimum of 96 semester hours toward the bachelor's degree, including ALL degree requirements other than free elective credits (a minimum of 45 semester hours must be completed as an undergraduate at Suffolk University)

 - Complete any major or minor residency requirements (if applicable)

 - Note that credit earned through the CLEP test may not be counted toward the minimum Suffolk undergraduate credit requirement

 - Obtain a letter from the assistant dean of the College confirming that the student’s undergraduate requirements (other than free electives) have been completed by the end of the junior year

 - Take the LSAT prior to applying to the Law School.
 Applicants must earn a score that is equal to or greater than the median score of the Law School's entering class for the previous year.